-A person can be convicted of a fourth degree crime if they fail to register, update their registration, notify required parties that they are moving, or otherwise comply with any requirements of Megan’s law.
-Failure to register offenses are punishable by severe penalties, including up to 18 months in state prison and fines amounting to $10,000.
+A person can be convicted of a third degree crime if they fail to register, update their registration, notify required parties that they are moving, or otherwise comply with any requirements of Megan’s law.
+Failure to register offenses are punishable by severe penalties, including up to 5 years in state prison and fines amounting to $15,000.
 If you have been accused of failing to abide by the rules of Megan’s Law, you should not delay in consulting with a sex crime defense attorney about how to best handle your case.
 The consequences for failing to comply with Megan’s Law can be extremely serious.

 Contact a Cranford NJ Megan’s Law Lawyer for Immediate Assistance